-Leo said, "I believe that my daughter and her husband are here, but not Sir Nichollo and Lady Rachel.
-I wonder why they have not showed up."
+Leo said, "I believe my daughter Varvara and her husband are here, but not Sir Nichollo and Lady Rachel.
+I wonder why they haven't showed up."

 "I would, if I had no other choice," said Nicholas.
 "I have spent 13 years preparing myself for that eventuality.
 But my mother would not allow her husband to appoint a baseborn boy as czarevitch over her trueborn son."

-"Your mother was very wise to object to her husband's foolishness," said Leo.
-"He himself had tried to get me to join him and make Alexander czarevitch.
+"Your mother was wise to object to her husband's foolishness," said Leo.
+"He had tried to get me to join him and make Alexander czarevitch.
 That was the main reason for our falling out in 1884.
-Another reason was the fact that he was using vampires and werewolves to carry out his deeds of killing off any who dared to speak against his rule.
+Another reason was the fact that he used vampires and werewolves to carry out his deeds of killing off anyone who dared to speak against his rule.
 You do realize that what you do now will affect your life and reign.
 Do not repeat your father's mistake, Nicholas.
 It will destroy you and your family.
 Not to mention the people who you rule over and call themselves your faithful subjects."

 Alexandra said, "What do we do?
 I have had a vision that if Hadassah were to die, then we would die as well; czar, empress, and father-sorcerer.
-Our children will be the ones to finish off what we have begun, or there would be a new change in Russia, one that we will not live to see at all."
+Our children will finish what we began, or there would be a new change in Russia, one that we will not live to see."

 "But if Hadassah is connected to us all, then she must live with us," said Nicholas.
-"She will not be influenced by her father's relations or his mistresses."
+"She will not be influenced by her father's relations nor his mistresses."

 Leo said, "And she must live with the Imperial family; any who try to take her will be cursed.
-If any in your family, be they relation or servant or any who live in your palace dare to harm her or cause her death, then they themselves shall die.
+If any in your family, be they relations or servant or any who live in your palace harms her or causes her death, then they will die.
 And if she dies, then the czar and his wife and the father of her will also die.
 And if your son who shall come after you knew her and has her properly buried, then he will have a long and prosperous reign.
 But if there is a new government, then I fear that we will be forgotten and their rule will be tainted with disasters and failures; be it comes with honor or dishonor.
 Usually most governments are formed with dishonor, and what comes after the czars will be no good, lest one comes that is different and will be honorable."

 He glanced around the room, then at the child in his arms.
+Everyone was staring at him when he made his judgement regarding his daughter living with the royal family.
 "Ah, what am I rambling about?
-I should be enlightening the guests with tales of your father's arrogance, not complaining about your new reign.
+I should be enlightening the guests with stories of your father's arrogance, not worrying about your new reign.
 And a new child to worry about."
-He glanced at Hadassah again and said, "I will not risk bringing her to my castle; oh what a scandal it would cause, what with her mother's history and all.
-No, she does not leave the Imperial Family at all; it would kill us both.
+He looked at Hadassah again and said, "I won't risk bringing her to my castle; oh what a scandal it would cause, with her mother's history and all.
+No, she doesn't leave the Imperial Family; it would kill us both.
 She must stay with you.
-You and your wife shall be welcoming your first child before the next year is out."
+You and your wife shall welcome your first child before the next year is out."

 He stood up and handed Hadassah back to the nurse.
-He then said, "And regarding the wolf clans and the Snoweagles, be discreet in how you handle them; it is dangerous to have them as your friends, but do not be unwise and make them your enemies.
-The people will know of this, if they do not know already.
+He then said, "And regarding the wolf clans and the Snoweagles, be discreet in how you handle them; it is dangerous to have them as your friends, but don't be unwise and make them your enemies.
+The people will know of this, if they don't know already.
 They will beg you to keep to the alliance with the vampires and werewolves.
 You must, though it will bring you great pain."

 He left the palace and Nicholas said to Alexandra, "He is filled with fear and uncertainty, not to mention pain over a newborn child and the death of her mother.
-He had been deceived by her false charms of a woman and now he must be an advisor to the new czar, a czar who is not ready to rule and reign over such a vast country."
+He was deceived by her false charms; now he must be an advisor to the new czar, a czar that's not ready to rule and reign over such a vast country."

 He walked to a window and stared outside.
 "The world is changing.
 There are new things to do and see.
 The face of the world is different.
-Your grandmother is still ruling England, but now you are among those who control a country.
-Her government could use some improvement, but as well, she is clearly cutting a figure."
+Your grandmother still rules over England, but now you're among those who now control a country.
+Her government could use some improvement, but as well, she's clearly cutting a figure."

 "A figure I hope to avoid as I reach old age," said Alexandra.
 "I refuse to allow myself to even look like her."
 She glanced at Nicholas and said, "You will still love me when I'm old, won't you?"